-Statistics will be computed for the five IHA Groups using IHA Version 7, a software package developed by Totten Software Design and Smythe Scientific Software.
+Statistics will be computed for the five IHA Groups using IHA Version 7.1, a software package developed by Totten Software Design and Smythe Scientific Software.
 Statistics will be further aggregated into five water year type categories (critical, dry, below normal, above normal and wet; Yuba River Index year-types per SWRCB RD-1644).
 IHA is generally used to calculate statistics for pre-project and post-project conditions using a continuous gage record.
 If adequate pre-project data are not available for analysis, developed unimpaired hydrology can be joined with existing regulated-condition data to create a record long enough for IHA analysis.
 When this is done, the first half of the record used for IHA analysis contains simulated without-project flows, and the second half includes historical gaged flows under regulated conditions.
-Because the reaches to be analyzed have experienced flow regulation well before the Relicensing
+Since the Yuba River watershed has been regulated long before the Project was constructed, and the Project has been subjected to multiple sets of regulatory conditions, several adjustments to the standard IHA procedure will be used.
+Those adjustments are as follows: